superhero/js.core/doc/book/2-code-quality/code-structure.md

 # Code structure

 Code structure can be modeled in many different ways.
 Advocated advice expressed in this documentation are guidelines, not enforced or strict rules a developer must submit to.
 There are many possible models to a problem.
-The suggested guidlines in this documentation is aimed to improve your ability to structure code in a coherent manner.
+The suggested guidelines in this documentation is aimed to improve your ability to structure code in a coherent manner.

 ---